 • Full-length down draft tube prevents heat loss and cold spots along the zipper

-• Thermo Trap baffle design keeps the down in small compartments maintaining it’s loft and minimizing cold spots around your body
+• Thermo Trap baffle design keeps the down in small compartments, maintaining it’s loft and minimizing cold spots around your body

 • Clever face gasket blocks drafts and seals in the heat around your head